Russian charged with murder for throwing son from speedboat

 After the captain manoeuvred the boat, a crew member retrieved the boy, who had sustained serious facial and head injuries from the boat's propeller.

-Police have charged the Russian man with intentional murder.
+Police have charged the Russian man with murder.
 He denied the charge.

-Artem Bugorskiy, a 45-year-old Russian national, has been arrested and charged after throwing his son into the sea off Phangnga province.
-(Photo: Andamanfocus Facebook page via Khura Buri police station, Phangnga)